robertmuth/Cwerg/FrontEndDocs/tutorial.md

 ```

-Cwerg use a Python inspired syntax where the indentation level
-is significant.
-Adjacent lines of statements with the same indentation
-level belong to the same code block.

 Every file starts with a module stanza.
 The `name` of the module, "main",
 is largely ignored and may be dropped in the future.